mauget/commit-msg/README.md

 ## Try It

-Touch this README.md file, then commit it, supplying your commit message.
+Sligntlhy this README.md file, then commit it, supplying your commit message.

 ```shell script
 touch README.md